1. Introduction

 5. Experimental Results & Evaluation

-The paper validates DVAGen on modern LLMs (beyond GPT-2).
-Key results demonstrate:
+The paper validates DVAGen on modern LLMs (e.g., LLaMA series).
+Key findings include:

 6. Analysis Framework & Case Study